Resource material › Our Policy Advice Areas › Racing Policy

 We administer the Racing Portfolio and our Policy Group provides policy advice to the Minister for Racing on related matters.
 We also administer the Racing Safety Development Fund.

-- NEW!
-Terms of reference: offshore racing and sports betting working group
+- Terms of reference: offshore racing and sports betting working group

 - About the Racing Act 2003